husnialhamdani/kyvernop/README.md

 #### Kyverno Resource Limit config:

 Kyverno limit config:

-< 4000 total resource: use default limit
-> 4000 total resource: use 768Mi (2x the default)
+less than 4000 total resource: use default limit more than 4000 total resource: use 768Mi (2x the default)